 At-home oral health care routines paired with dental diets and treats can go a long way to helping your pup to clean their teeth, as well as helping to control the buildup of plaque and tartar.
 At-home care, combined with regular dental checkups by your veterinarian is the best way to keep your dog's mouth clean and healthy.

-When you make your pet’s annual dental exam a priority, we are able to be proactive about signs of periodontal disease and ideally can treat any issues before they develop into something more serious.
+When you make your pet’s annual dental exam a priority, we can be proactive about signs of periodontal disease and ideally can treat any issues before they develop into something more serious.

 - Extra teeth or retained baby teeth